vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

             evt_tag_printf("msg", "%p", *pmsg));
 ```

 Next we have the main parsing loop.
 It tells the scanner to move on to the next element, and then get the key and value of that element.
-After, we add the key-value pair as a macro by calling the `log_msg_set_value_by_name` function.
+After, we add the key-value pair to `pmsg` by calling the `log_msg_set_value_by_name` function.
 ```
   while (kv_scanner_scan_next(&kv_scanner))
     {